Links on Android Authority may earn us a commission. Learn more.

 Atmos isn’t the only high-end Dolby audio technology you can find in smartphones.
 A number of devices boast the company’s Digital Plus format, which is based on similar psychoacoustic perception models for spatial audio.

 Hunting down a phone with Atmos support is probably worth the effort, provided you can stream compatible content.
 You’ll need to check the services you use, and even then, not everything you watch or listen to will be labeled for it.
-Many older movies and TV shows may never get an Atmos mix, and the format is even rarer when it comes to music.
+Many older movies and TV shows are never going to get an Atmos mix, and the format is even rarer when it comes to music.
 There are compatible tracks on services like Tidal and Apple Music.
 We may see more widespread adoption once Spotify launches its HiFi tier, but we’ll have to wait and see on that front.